easytarget/esp32-cam-webserver/README.md

 * For some other good examples and information on ESP32 based webcams I also recommend the sketches here: https://github.com/raphaelbs/esp32-cam-ai-thinker
 * The AI thinker wiki can be quite informative, when run through an online translator and read sensibly: https://wiki.ai-thinker.com/esp32-cam
+* Default pinouts are also included for WRover Kit, ESP Eye and M5Stack esp32 camera modules.
+  I do not have any of these boards, so they are untested by me.
+Please [let me know](https://github.com/easytarget/esp32-cam-webserver/issues) if you find issues or have a board not [in the list](./camera_pins.h).

 ## Troubleshooting: